radiant-rstats/docker/install/setup-ohmyzsh.md

 ## Setup OhMyZsh

-> Note: If you are using the RSM-JUPYTER or RSM-JUPYTER-RS computing platform and have run the `setup` command you can skip this step
+> Note: If you are using the RSM-MSBA-ARM or RSM-MSBA-INTEL computing platform and have run the `setup` command you can skip this step

 Start by setting `ZSH` as the default shell instead of `BASH`.
 On macOS, Linux, and Windows (WSL2) use the command below from a terminal and answer "y" if prompted.